PacificBiosciences/FALCON-integrate/README.md

 # FALCON-integrate
-A place to coordinate FALCON, FALCON-workspace, FALCON-install, and FALCON-examples.
+A place to coordinate FALCON, FALCON-workspace, FALCON-make, and FALCON-examples.